benediktschulz/paper_pp_wind_gusts/README.md

 ### Exemplary data set

+Update May 24: Note that the full data set is now available.

 We supply an additional training (`df_train.RData`) and test set (`df_test.RData`) that is derived from the data used in the paper together with the following comments: